ONLYOFFICE/onlyoffice-plone/README.md

 ## Upgrade Plone ONLYOFFICE integration plugin
-1. If you specified a concrete plugin version in your buildout.cfg file (so-called “pinning”, and a recommended practice), like onlyoffice.connector = 1.0.0, update this reference to point to the newer version.
+1. If you specified a concrete plugin version in your buildout.cfg file (so-called “pinning”, and a recommended practice), like onlyoffice.plone = 1.0.0, update this reference to point to the newer version.
 If the plugin version is not specified, then the latest version will be automatically loaded:
     ```
     [versions]

      ...

-    onlyoffice.connector = 1.0.1
+    onlyoffice.plone = 1.0.1
     ```
 2. Run bin/buildout.
 Wait until the new version is downloaded and installed.
 3. Restart Plone - your site may look weird, or even be inaccessible until you have performed the next step.
-4. Navigate to the Add-on screen (add /prefs_install_products_form to your site URL) and in the Upgrades list select onlyoffice.connector and click "Upgrade onlyoffice.connector".
+4. Navigate to the Add-on screen (add /prefs_install_products_form to your site URL) and in the Upgrades list select onlyoffice.plone and click "Upgrade onlyoffice.plone".

 ## How it works